zackads/zackads.github.io/_posts/2021-03-06-cs61a-oop-in-scheme.md

 define-class: unbound identifier in: define-class
 ```

-Follow the steps below to get the OOP working so you can completed homework assignments and projects from week 7 onwards.
+Follow the steps below to get the OOP working so you can complete homework assignments and projects from week 7 onwards.

 ## How to get UCB's object-oriented `define-class` etc. lib file working in 2021